streamanalyze/sa.documentation/README.md

 returns all user defined types in the database. allfunctions(Type t)-> Bag of Function returns all functions where one of the arguments are of type t.

-8.9 Extents
+### Extents

-The local Amos II database can be regarded as a set of extents.
+The local sa.amos database can be regarded as a set of extents.
 There are two kinds of extents:
 Type extents represent surrogate objects belonging to a particular type.
 The deep extent of a type is defined as the set of all surrogate objects belonging to that type and to all its descendants in the type hierarchy.
 The deep extent of a type is retrieved with: extent(Type t)->Bag of Object